Alcaro/russian-malware/arlib/sandbox/README.txt

       and I don't know if the linux kernel allows this race condition in the first place;
         if it tears down fds before processing PR_SET_PDEATHSIG, it doesn't even enter the emulator maximum impact: in theory, outliving sandbox termination; in practice, zero
+- launch_impl: allocation failure could confuse sandbox about whether it's correctly launched
+    exploitability: extremely hard, requires resource exhaustion and then some luck maximum impact: none; it can make parent wait forever for a nonexistent child process to exit, but child can already sleep forever

 Missing kernel features